dineshachuthan/AIStoryTellerBackendAPI/replit.md

 - **Voice ID**: Successfully using narrator voice `cuxbYT1nu3MZbK8JwgAZ`
 - **Voice Quality Enhancement**: Updated recording requirements to 15-25 seconds (from 5-10 seconds) with 45-60 word sample texts for optimal voice cloning quality

+## TODO List - January 13, 2025

+### High Priority Tasks
+1. **SSO Language Capture**: Need to capture user's preferred language during OAuth/SSO sign-in and store it in the database
+   - Currently language preference is only stored in localStorage, not persisted with user account
+   - Need to add language field to users table and OAuth provider integration

+2. **OpenAI Narrator Voice Enhancement**:
+   - **Pass Language to OpenAI**: Currently not sending user's selected language to OpenAI for TTS generation
+   - **Pass Emotions to OpenAI**: Logs show emotions array is empty when calling OpenAI - need to fix emotion extraction
+   - **Advanced Voice Improvements**: Enhance narrator voice quality with emotion-aware TTS parameters

 ## Changelog

 ### **I18N CONVERSION PROGRESS - January 13, 2025**